awsdocs/amazon-opensearch-service-developer-guide/doc_source/managedomains-cloudwatchmetrics.md

 + The white line within each box shows the node's current value\.
 + The “whiskers” on either side of each box show the minimum and maximum values for all nodes over the time period\.

 If you make configuration changes to your domain, the list of individual instances in the **Cluster health** and **Instance health** tabs often double in size for a brief period before returning to the correct number\.
-For an explanation of this behavior, see [Making configuration changes in OpenSearch Service](managedomains-configuration-changes.md)\.
+For an explanation of this behavior, see [Making configuration changes in Amazon OpenSearch Service](managedomains-configuration-changes.md)\.

 ## Cluster metrics<a name="managedomains-cloudwatchmetrics-cluster-metrics"></a>